ndarci/pomidaq-timelapse/timelapse/README.md

 `-m` or `--merge`.
 Merge mode takes a previously recorded set of images (must be provided using option `-d`) and merges them into a video at each working distance.
 This option is mainly useful for creating a video after the time lapse fails partway through.

+## Output

+The program will write a series of images inside the directory that was passed to `-d`.
+Each z-level will have its own sub-directory, containing images from every time step and a video of the entire merged time lapse.
+These sub-directories are named by z order (0-indexed) and z-level, e.g. if the third z-level is at -20, the sub-directory with those images will be named `z2_neg20`.

+The `zselect` directory will contain copies of images from all the z-levels at the first time step, so you can quickly scroll through to find the most in-focus z-level.

+`image_filename_index.csv` contains metadata for each image recorded.

+`timelapse.log` contains the logger output for the timelapse run.

 ## Known Issues and Development Areas

 ### Miniscope disconnects during long recordings